 DON’T BUILD UP OR OUT – BUILD DOWN

 Before you make a trip to Mark’s Work Warehouse for steel toed boots or start thinking about what colour hard hat you’d like – there is another solution.
-It won’t increase your property taxes and it’s right under your feet!
+Plus, it won’t increase your property taxes and it’s right under your feet!

 BASEMENT RENOVATIONS HAVE CHANGED

-When you bought your dream home years ago, the basement was definitely not a selling feature.
-The ceiling height only 5 feet; it is cold, musty, and you only ventured down there to do the laundry.
-The furnace is in the middle of the room, taking up usable living space, and there’s a cold cellar at the back of the house, under the porch, but it’s really just a place for creepy crawlies, your wine collection and old hockey equipment.
+When you bought your dream home years ago the basement was definitely not a selling feature.
+The ceiling height only 5 feet; it’s cold, musty, and you only ventured down there to do the laundry.
+The furnace is in the middle of the room, taking up usable living space and there’s a cold cellar at the back of the house, under the porch, but it’s really just a place for creepy crawlies, your wine collection and old hockey equipment.

 Across the street is your neighbour, Zack.
 He now has an odd-looking contraption poking out of his front basement window.
 Occasionally, a disposal bin is there at the side of the house and workmen are putting soil into the bin.
 The bin is promptly taken away.
 All of the work seems to be done through the front window, through a hole cut in the basement wall.
 It doesn’t seem nearly as disruptive as the other renovations that your other neighbors went through.